dfresh613/spotify-album-liker/README.md

 spoifyliker myusername123 --client_id <client-id> --client_secret <client-secret> --redirect_uri <uri>
 ```
 Follow the prompts to authorize the script, once completed, all songs will be available in your songs list

+## Further improvements
+As it is today, this script will add all songs from your saved albums at the time of the run, but it will not remove songs from albums you no longer have saved.
+If there is interest, and Spotify doesn't fix this issue I will add the feature to further synchronize songs and remove any songs from albums you no longer like